-Specific instructions for submitting supporting admissions documents (i.e., resume, letters of reference) are described in the application instructions provided on the website.
-Descriptions and specific requirements for each of these documents are provided in the Admissions Documents (Required) section of this catalog.
+Specific instructions for submitting supporting admissions documents are described in the application instructions provided on the website.
+Descriptions and specific requirements for each of these documents are provided in the Certificate Program Admissions Documents section of this catalog.

 Step 4.
-Submit Official High School Transcripts/HS Equivalency Exam Documentation
+Submit Official High School Transcripts or High School Equivalency Exam Documentation